 Dear Father, my wife will pray.
 But not for what everyone thinks.

-Their fingers entwining quietly as vines and she’ll decide to tell him she never remembers her dreams.
+Their fingers entwine quietly as vines and she decides to tell him she never remembers her dreams.
 And that she can’t live with pets.
 And that she wishes she could take her head off to cut her own hair.

 And that’s the evening, the preacher will say, that decided everything.

-Kingdom, he’ll call to an obedient brown dog.
+Kingdom, he calls firmly to an obedient brown dog.
 Come.

-Then, our children will stand with her because they love her and not because they don’t love me.
+Our children stand with her because they love her and not because they don’t love me.

-And Jesus the Irresistible Traitor will be there for them all.
+And Jesus the Irresistible Traitor is there for them all.

-Move naturally, He’ll say.
+Move naturally, He says.
 Right tribe.
 Loved ones first.
 Wine at 5.

 He’s telling them: Fear not.
 Everyone who’s still here gets to live longer, and happily.

-Lastly I know that one night she’ll redirect herself.
-She’ll ask her new husband to help her solve the crossword that lets her fall asleep.
+She redirects herself.
+She asks him to help her solve the crossword that lets her fall asleep.

-And they’ll lie in their bed, solving a puzzle.
+And they lie in their bed, solving a puzzle.

-And that’s what will kill me.
-Jesus, the last nail.
+And that’s what kills me, Jesus, the last nail in the cross.

 That she won’t remember her dream.